P0ed/5Y-Mission/Tricorder/Terminal/Terminal/ProgramCompiler/README.md

 Kung is a simple C/Swift inspired language with static typing system, executed in VM, written in C that runs on Arduino or similar low spec hardware.

-Only static allocation out of the box, with a special case for closures.
-Closures are preallocated behind the stack and limited in quantity and size (255 clusures available to user).
-Exceeding closures count is a runtime error.
-Exceeding closure size is a compile time error.
-Closure size is 64 words.
-Word size is 32bit.

 ## Example code:

 ```